-ABSTRACT Although moving human observers actively fixate their eyes on points in the world, computer vision algorithms designed for the estimation of structure-from-motion or egomotion typically do not make use of this constraint.
-In this paper, we investigate the computational advantage of fixation.
-The main contribution of this work is to precisely specify the form of the optical flow field for a fixating observer moving in a rigid world.
-In particular, we show that the use of a hemispherical (retinal) imaging surface combined with the active process of fixation generates an optical flow field of a particularly simple form.
-A further contribution is the finding that the sign of retinal flow at the retinal periphery can be used to predict collisions.
+Although moving human observers actively fixate their eyes on points in the world, computer vision algorithms designed for the estimation of structurefrom-motion or egomotion typically do not make use of this constraint.
+The main contribution of this work is to precisely specify the form of the optical flow field for a fixating observer.
+In particular, we show theoretically that the use of a hemispherical (retinal) imaging surface generates an optical flow field of a particularly simple form.
+The predictions of this theory are tested using the first actual hemispherical lens-camera system in computer vision, involving a 180 degree field of view lens.
+A further contribution is the finding that the sign of flow at the retinal periphery can be used to predict collisions.

-7.1 Introduction
+1 Introduction

 Introspection reveals that when a human observer moves, the eye continually fixates on targets in the world.
-Although fixation is a common process in human vision, the potential computational advantage of this behavior has not been established yet.
-The main contributions of this paper involve (i) formalizing retinal flow for a fixating observer and (ii) thereby isolating simple patterns of flow that are useful in determining an observer's direction of heading.
-In particular we explore the role of the retinal periphery is predicting collision.
-We expect fixation to be especially fruitful in light of recent advances in computer vision for constructing active head/eye systems (Pahlavan, Uhlin & Eklundh, 1993).
+Although both fixation and very large field-of-view images are involved in human vision, the computational advantage of either has not yet been established.
+The main contributions of this paper include (i) formalizing retinal flow for a fixating observer, (ii) using a hemispherical retina/imager to simplify patterns of flow, and (iii) thereby isolating very simple patterns of flow at the retinal periphery that are useful in determining an observer's direction of heading.
+A major contribution of this work is the introduction of the first 180 degree field of view imaging system.
+This system is used to test some of our theoretical predictions.
+We expect such imagers, when installed in actively fixating head/eye systems [7], to play an important role in future motion related research.